Since entering the Canadian market in 1995, Apache Canada Ltd. has grown into one of the country’s top oil and gas

 - These divestitures were primarily dry gas-producing properties comprising 622,600 gross acres (328,400 net acres).
 In the Wapiti area, Apache retained 100 percent of its working interest in horizons below the Cretaceous including rights to the liquids-rich Montney and other deeper horizons.
 During 2013, production from the fields divested averaged 101 MMcf/d of natural gas and 1,500 Bbls/d of liquid hydrocarbons.

 - During the quarter, the region averaged one rig (excluding Kitimat), down from eight in the previous quarter due to the planned spring break-up season.
 Apache anticipates increasing the rig count to an average of seven rigs in the third quarter.

 KITIMAT Upstream (50 percent APA)

-- Operations started on the 2013/2014 winter 3D seismic programs in the first quarter, with a 515-square-mile acquisition expected to be completed by early second quarter 2014.
+- Operations concluded on the 2013/2014 winter 3D seismic programs in early second quarter with 515-square-miles acquired.